Vector Smart Object

 He is the #1 Wall Street Journal and USA Today best-selling author of nine books on marketing, storytelling, trends and diversity.
 His signature book, Non-Obvious, has been read or shared by over 1 million readers.

-As a “non-boring” keynote speaker, Rohit has been invited to speak in 32 countries and is a frequent speaker and workshop facilitator for some of the world’s most pioneering organizations, including NASA, Disney, Microsoft, Coca-Cola, Marriott, World Bank, Intel, LinkedIn and over a hundred others.
+As a “non-boring” keynote speaker, Rohit has been invited to speak in 32 countries for some of the world’s most pioneering organizations, including NASA, Disney, Microsoft, Coca-Cola, Marriott, World Bank, Intel, LinkedIn and over a hundred others.

-Before becoming an entrepreneur, Rohit spent 15 years leading advising global brands on marketing strategy through leadership roles at Leo Burnett and Ogilvy.
-He is the founder of three successful companies, and teaches marketing and storytelling at Georgetown University in Washington DC.
-His thinking has also been featured on NPR, Fast Company and the Harvard Business Review and he writes a monthly column for GQ magazine in Brazil.
+Before becoming an entrepreneur, Rohit spent 15 years leading advising global brands on marketing strategy as an executive at two of the largest advertising agencies in the world.
+He is the founder of two successful startups as well as one of the world’s largest book award programs honoring business books.
+Outside of his consulting work, Rohit also teaches speaking and persuasion at Georgetown University in Washington DC.
+His thinking has also been featured on NPR, Fast Company and the Harvard Business Review and he writes a monthly column for Inc magazine on non-obvious ideas and books.

 On a personal note, he loves the Olympics, hates cauliflower, is a proud dad of two boys and looks forward to meeting all of you in person later today.
 Please join me in welcoming ROW-HIT BAR-GA-VA!